Jerry Lee Lewis: Financial debt

 In 1979, the Internal Revenue Service seized property from Lewis to compensate a $274,000 tax debt.
 The property included several automobiles, a tractor, five motorcycles, jewelry, musical instruments, home entertainment equipment, and firearms.
 In 1980, an auction was held, but only 150 potential bidders showed up.
 The auction amassed $91,382, a third of the debt.

-In 1984, Lewis was found innocent of evading taxes, but he still owed the IRS money.
+In 1984, Lewis was found not guilty of evading taxes, but he still owed the IRS money.
 The next year, the IRS seized property from his Nesbit, Mississippi, ranch.
 In 1988, Lewis filed for bankruptcy, petitioning that he was more than $3 million in debt, including $2 million he owed to the IRS.

 Final years and death

 Lewis had a minor stroke in Memphis on February 28, 2019, which forced him to cancel several appearances.
-Lewis died at his home three years later on October 28, 2022, in Nesbit, Mississippi, at the age of 87 due to an illness.
+Lewis died at his home three years later on October 28, 2022, in Nesbit, Mississippi, at the age of 87.
 His death was mistakenly reported by TMZ two days before he died, with a representative stating that TMZ had reported "erroneously off of an anonymous tip."
 His funeral was held on November 5, 2022, in his hometown of Ferriday, Louisiana.
 The service was officiated by Jimmy Swaggart and Swaggart's son.